tappyness1/beijing-pm-2-5-eda-ml/blog.md

 | 4    |   392.41  |  6917.86 |
 | 5    |   409.99  |  5499.66 |

+### 3. How does feature engineering (such as lagged and rolling features) impact the accuracy of PM2.5 forecasts?

+- Adding lagged and rolling features improved the model's ability to capture temporal dependencies in PM2.5 levels.
+- Feature engineering helped reduce overfitting and provided more stable predictions across different time periods.
+- However, even with engineered features, the model still struggled with sudden spikes and extreme pollution events, suggesting the need for further enhancements or additional data sources.

 ### Actual vs Forecast
 ![alt text](images/image-3.png)